EchoAppsTeam/js-sdk/tools/jsduck/guides/overview/README.md

 Foundation class implementing core logic to create applications.
 See the "application" definition in the ["Terminology" guide](#!/guide/terminology).

+### Echo.jQuery

+The separate jQuery instance used in all Echo JS SDK components.

-The second group is the set of server-specific controls:
+#### The second group is the set of server-specific controls:

 ### [Echo.StreamServer.Controls.Stream](#!/api/Echo.StreamServer.Controls.Stream)